Script Supervisors

 DGC-affiliated script supervisors with bilingual EN/FR continuity for the CBC, Radio-Canada, CTV, Global and Hallmark broadcast slates

 Here is how the work lines up.
-Our script-supervisor bench is drawn from the Directors Guild of Canada (DGC) Ontario, BC and Quebec rosters, with deep ACTRA-adjacent on-set continuity experience and a bilingual EN/FR working contingent for Radio-Canada, TVA and Quebec feature productions.
+Our script-supervisor bench is drawn from the Directors Guild of Canada (DGC) Ontario, BC and Quebec rosters, with deep ACTRA-adjacent on-set scene matching experience and a bilingual EN/FR working contingent for Radio-Canada, TVA and Quebec feature shoots.
 The senior pool carries the CBC and Radio-Canada broadcast tradition through Heartland, Murdoch Mysteries, Anne with an E and Schitt's Creek, the CTV and Global drama lineage through Cardinal and Private Eyes, and the Hallmark Channel Christmas-factory volume that runs out of Vancouver Island, the Okanagan and Sudbury through autumn each year.

+Here is what we have to work with.
 Global script supes carry credits on the Star Trek franchise out of Pinewood Toronto, The Boys and The Last of Us out of Vancouver Film Studios, and Denis Villeneuve's Vancouver-based Dune Part Two unit work.
 Training comes through Vancouver Film School, Sheridan, Toronto Metropolitan (formerly Ryerson), Concordia and L'Inis Montreal — the same pipelines that feed the Toronto, Vancouver, Montreal, Calgary and Halifax hub script-supe pools.

-Every booking arrives DGC-carded with the fitting provincial workplace-insurance documentation — WorkSafeBC, WSIB or CNESST — and we issue end-of-day continuity reports formatted to whichever edit pipeline the production is feeding.
+Here is how the work shapes up.
+Each booking arrives DGC-carded with the fitting provincial workplace-insurance records.
+WorkSafeBC, WSIB or CNESST — and we issue end-of-day scene matching reports formatted to whichever edit pipeline the production is feeding.
 We match script supe to brief on confirmed credits, language pair and the edit schedule attached, never on openings alone.

 ACT 03